-- The owners of the building in which you meet have a 'duty of care' to ensure the premises are safe for use - The team leader has a responsibility to make regular risk assessments of the premises in relation to the activities that will be undertaken and record these using templates available in the Delivering an Evening's Programme Toolkit
+- The owners of the building in which you meet have a 'duty of care' to ensure the premises are safe for use - The team leader has a responsibility to make regular risk assessments of the premises in relation to the activities that will be undertaken and record these using templates available in the Delivering an Evening's Programme Toolkit - The position of all fire extinguishers, fire blankets and fire exits should be checked and all participants informed about fire drill arrangements - Make sure all exits are unlocked and that none are blocked - Where electrical equipment is used ensure the necessary safety checks have been undertaken and that cables are not trailed around the room - Ensure any area where building/structural work is being undertaken is screened off for safety - · Ensure the safe use of dangerous implements e.g. scissors, knives, needles, cookers - Where physical activities are undertaken ensure furniture is safely arranged, windows are protected and appropriate footwear/clothing is worn - Maintain effective discipline to ensure physical and emotional safety as detailed in the Delivering an Evening's Programme Toolkit - Establish a system for registration and monitor the dropping off and collection of children/young people at the beginning and end of the programme - Ensure all volunteers are aware of any potential health problems/food allergies relating to members - If any member may need emergency treatment ensure all relevant personnel are suitably trained to administer this - A Hazardous Activity Form should be completed if necessary; please note one form with several events during a calendar year can be submitted - Refer to our COVID-19 guidance, if applicable.

-- The position of all fire extinguishers, fire blankets and fire exits should be checked and all participants informed about fire drill arrangements - Make sure all exits are unlocked and that none are blocked - Where electrical equipment is used ensure the necessary safety checks have been undertaken and that cables are not trailed around the room - Ensure any area where building/structural work is being undertaken is screened off for safety - Ensure the safe use of dangerous implements e.g. scissors, knives, needles, cookers - Where physical activities are undertaken ensure furniture is safely arranged, windows are protected and appropriate footwear/clothing is worn - Maintain effective discipline to ensure physical and emotional safety as detailed in the Delivering an Evening's Programme Toolkit - Establish a system for registration and monitor the dropping off and collection of children/young people at the beginning and end of the programme - · Ensure all volunteers are aware of any potential health problems/food allergies relating to members - If any member may need emergency treatment ensure all relevant personnel are suitably trained to administer this - A Hazardous Activity Form should be completed if necessary.
+- The team leader has a responsibility to make regular risk assessments of the activities that will be undertaken and record these using the templates available in the Delivering an Evening's Programme Toolkit and Residential Events Toolkit both available to download for free from the GB website - Details of fire drill and evacuation procedures should be made clear to all at the beginning of the event - Any specialised equipment must be checked for safety e.g. trampolines - Where roads are to be crossed, cross as a group and observe the Green Cross Code and Highway Code as they relate to pedestrians - Reflective jackets are useful if travelling at night - Minibus drivers should check the road worthiness of the bus, complete any relevant minibus training, and ensure they have a minibus permit issued by GB showing you have insurance covering the people on the bus See Page 22 - Current regulations regarding the use of seat belts, booster cushions and other safety restraints should be adhered to - On coaches, all passengers must have a seat with a seat belt, where possible front seats, the rear middle seat and seats next to emergency exits should not be occupied by children or young people

-- The team leader has a responsibility to make regular risk assessments of the activities that will be undertaken and record these using the templates available in the Delivering an Evening's Programme Toolkit and Residential Events Toolkit both available to download for free from the GB leaders' online resource base - · Details of fire drill and evacuation procedures should be made clear to all at the beginning of the event - · Any specialised equipment must be checked for safety e.g. trampolines - Where roads are to be crossed, cross as a group and observe the Green Cross Code and Highway Code as they relate to pedestrians - · Reflective jackets are useful if travelling at night - Minibus drivers should check the road worthiness of the bus, complete any relevant minibus training, and ensure they have a minibus permit issued by GB showing you have insurance covering the people on the bus - Current regulations regarding the use of seat belts, booster cushions and other safety restraints should be adhered to - On coaches, all passengers must have a seat with a seat belt, where possible front seats, the rear middle seat and seats next to emergency exits should not be occupied by children or young people - Volunteers should sit next to exits on trains, buses etc. - · Give due care to boarding and dismounting vehicles - A Hazardous Activity Form should be completed if necessary.
+- Volunteers should sit next to exits on trains, buses etc. - Give due care to boarding and dismounting vehicles - A Hazardous Activity Form should be completed if necessary; please note one form with several events during a calendar year can be submitted - Refer to our COVID-19 guidance, if applicable.